pockerman/tech3python/README.md

 ### Algorithms

-- <a href="https://github.com/pockerman/tech3python/blob/master/applications/algorithms/example_1.py">Example 1</a>: C3 Algorithm
+- <a href="applications/algorithms/example_1.py">Example 1</a>: C3 Algorithm
-- <a href="https://github.com/pockerman/tech3python/blob/master/applications/algorithms/example_2.py">Example 2</a>: Convert a binary number to its decimal representation
+- <a href="applications/algorithms/example_2.py">Example 2</a>: Convert a binary number to its decimal representation
-- <a href="https://github.com/pockerman/tech3python/blob/master/applications/algorithms/example_3.py">Example 3</a>: Fibonacci Sequence
+- <a href="applications/algorithms/example_3.py">Example 3</a>: Fibonacci Sequence
 - <a href="applications/algorithms/example_4.py">Example 4</a>: Find the minimum element between two increasingly sorted sub-arrays
+- <a href="applications/algorithms/example_5.py">Example 6</a>: Find the index of turning point in a unimodal array
 - <a href="applications/algorithms/example_6.py">Example 6</a>: Find the majority element in an array
+- <a href="applications/algorithms/example_7.py">Example 7</a>: Find the number of digits in a given integer

 ### Numerics